Gurobi/gurobipy-pandas/docs/source/usage.rst

    2 0  0.9  1.1  <gurobi.Var y[2,0]>  <gurobi.Var z[2,0]>  <gurobi.Constr c1[2,0]>
      1  1.2  0.9  <gurobi.Var y[2,1]>  <gurobi.Var z[2,1]>  <gurobi.Constr c1[2,1]>

+Note that you *must* correctly align all data, and fill values when necessary, when adding constraints.
+Missing data is not allowed and will throw an error.
+This is by design, as misaligned data and variables likely indicates a bug in model building logic.

 ``gurobipy`` methods
 --------------------